Topics ICHAA held the "Meeting of Code Administration Managers and Practitioners in 2019

 Tomoyuki Ishii, Advertising Specialist

-Mr. Horio introduced the proposed amendment to the Pharmaceuticals and Medical Devices Law, which is scheduled for deliberation in the Diet this fall, the history of the review of the law, and the introduction of a surcharge system for false and exaggerated advertising of pharmaceuticals and other products.
+Mr. Horio introduced the proposed amendment to the Pharmaceuticals and Medical Devices Law, which is scheduled to be deliberated at the Diet session this fall, the background of the review of the law, and the introduction of a surcharge system for false and exaggerated advertising of pharmaceuticals and other products.
 He also explained that the purpose of the surcharge is to deter violations and ensure a fair competitive environment by collecting economic gains from false or exaggerated advertising, which is prohibited by the Pharmaceuticals and Medical Devices Act, and preventing violators from retaining such gains.

 Ministry of Health, Labour and Welfare